sarah-bowe/js-week-02/readme.md

-# JavaScript Week 1 - Starting with the Basics
+# JavaScript Week 2 - Basic Functions

 Your mission: Pass the Tests!